ChunhThanhDe/ChunhThanhDe.github.io/README.md

 ```

 2. Run the peanut command line with one extra parameter, because my repository will be available
-   at https://ChunhThanhDe.github.io/flutter_web/, that is different than the default that is /,
+   at https://ChunhThanhDe.github.io/flutter_web/, which is different than the default that is /,
    that's
    why do I need to give this base-href extra parameter too